Cadillac Cimarron: Model name

 At its May 21, 1981 introduction, the copy text of original sales brochures associated the Cimarron nameplate with "fortitude, adventure and pioneering".
-The nameplate was chosen from a list that included J2000 (used on predecessor of Pontiac Sunbird); Carmel; Cascade; Caville (blend of "Cadillac" and "De Ville"); Envoy; and Series 62 (predecessor of Cadillac Calais).
+The nameplate was chosen from a list that included J2000 (used on predecessor of Pontiac Sunbird); Carmel; Cascade; Caville (blend of "Cadillac" and "De Ville"); Envoy (used decades later on an unrelated SUV by sister division GMC); and Series 62 (predecessor of Cadillac Calais).

-For 1982 production, the model was marketed as "Cimarron by Cadillac", although initially the Cadillac name did not appear anywhere on the car.
-Cadillac salespeople were even admonished not to refer to the car as the "Cadillac Cimarron", but merely as "the Cimarron".
+For 1982, the model was marketed as "Cimarron by Cadillac"; the Cadillac name did not appear anywhere on the car.
+Cadillac salespeople were even admonished not to refer to the car as the Cadillac Cimarron, but merely as the Cimarron.
 For 1983, the naming was revised to Cadillac Cimarron; for the rest of its production, the Cadillac script appeared only on the grille.